THE EARTH SUSTAINING SCIENCES INSTITUTE

 The SABR bionutrification process provides natural biological soil carbon and stimulates activity and growth support while the binding and wetting processes improve the containment and carrying abilities of the soil.
 This is coupled with the sealing process, which reduces evaporation and erosion while allowing precipitation influx.

 The SABR Soil Lifecycle Process is a combination of organic carbon improving substrates supplemented with the SABRSLP fertigation solution which is irrigated or sprayed in volumes calculated according soil and crop needs.

 The approach is to utilise the SABRSLP, in ecosystem-stable bioremediation and reinvigoration of soils at commercial agricultural levels improving them sustainably.
 The SABR and SABRBODS processes reduce agricultural and natural environment loss through salinity and the growing intergenerational societal risks that water and soil contamination present.

-The ESS SABRSLP integration with the Symbiotic Growth System naturally proliferates activation in soil, water and plant biology delivering a sustainable, highly productive organic multiple focus growth program.
+The ESSI SABRSLP integration with the Symbiotic Cultivation System naturally proliferates activation in soil, water and plant biology delivering a sustainable, highly productive organic multiple focus growth program.

 Growing Importance Naturally

 Plant biostimulants contain substance(s) or microorganisms whose function when applied to plants or the rhizosphere is to stimulate natural processes to enhance/benefit nutrient uptake, nutrient efficiency, tolerance to abiotic stress, and crop quality.